 Ranking Member Grijalva

-Ranking Member Raúl M. Grijalva (D-Ariz.) has been a conservation leader since his time on the Pima County Board of Supervisors, where he successfully championed the landmark Sonoran Desert Conservation Plan to protect the fragile Sonoran Desert ecosystem from overdevelopment.
+Ranking Member and Chair Emeritus Raúl M. Grijalva (D-Ariz.) has been a conservation leader since his time on the Pima County Board of Supervisors, where he successfully championed the landmark Sonoran Desert Conservation Plan to protect the fragile Sonoran Desert ecosystem from overdevelopment.
 The plan, which the Friends of Saguaro National Park called "visionary" and "exemplary," has steered endangered species protections and land use planning in Southern Arizona for more than a decade and has provided a model for other communities to follow.

 After leaving the Board of Supervisors and winning his seat in Congress in 2002, Rep. Grijalva joined the House Natural Resources Committee and became one of Congress' most outspoken champions for endangered species, wilderness, national parks, public lands, and stronger oil and gas regulations.
 He authored the National Landscape Conservation System Act and the Federal Lands Restoration Act, both of which President Obama signed into law as part of the Omnibus Public Land Management Act of 2009.